raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 1 hour

 This spell gives the willing creature you touch the ability to see things as they actually are.
-For the duration, the creature has truesight, notices secret doors hidden by magic, and can see into the Ethereal Plane, all out to a range of 120 feet.
+For the duration, the creature has truesight, notices secret doors hidden by magic, and can see into the Ethereal Plane, all out to a range of 36.0m.

 #### True Strike